Pedro Arce returns to the Greek First Division following his time at Club América.

 “Although he’s not a goalscorer, his skill in midfielder cemented him constant places in the squads of each Greek team he played in”, as written in the newspaper Récord in reference to Anagennisi Giannitsa FC, AO Kavala and, above all, Veria FC, where Arce played 1505 minutes and bagged 5 goals.

 “I spent five marvellous years in Greece, where I matured a lot, and for the next stage of my career I couldn’t picture a better option than signing for Club América”, confirmed the attacking midfielder in an interview for ‘Fútbol Total’.
-“I’m ready to give all I’ve got for the club, I really want my compatriots as well as América’s fans to know who Pedro Arce is, I want them to know how I play my football and that I really want to be successful here”.
+However, Pedro did not manage to find a space for himself in the starting eleven of América and so decided to return to the Superleague during the 2018-19 season, in which he became a permanent fixture for Panionios.

-He has good reason for his desire, as the ‘Mexican Iniesta’ has never played as a professional in Mexico.
+The ‘Mexican Iniesta’ left his country at a very young age.
 He was part of Puebla’s U-20s squad when he opted to leave Mexico for Europe to join Fundación Marcet’s Professional Program.
 The memory Arce has of Barcelona will stay with him for the rest of his sporting career.
 “Fundación Marcet is like a second home to me.
 I’ve got really nice memories and, above all, great friendships to show from my time there.
 I’m forever grateful to José Ignacio Marcet for this.
 Without his support I don’t think I would have ever been able to achieve what I have until now”.

 “He’s made it in the end, he deserves all of the credit, because he has shown a lot of modesty to realise what he had to work on”, said José Ignacio Marcet to ESPN Mexico, in a telephonic interview from the other side of the Atlantic after Arce signed for Veria.
 “We only guided his progression.
 What he’s achieved can only be credited to him”.